-Evan MULHOLLAND: Would there be a conciliation process or an application process whereby claims are looked at and individuals are hauled before either a tribunal or a court prior to a religious purpose defence kicking in?
+Evan MULHOLLAND: Would there be a conciliation process or an application process whereby claims are looked at and individuals are either hauled before a tribunal or a court prior to a religious purpose defence kicking in?

 Jaclyn SYMES: Are you asking about the processes at VEOHRC and how an application would proceed?